 Slayer Spellbook Examples using Corp Por:

-Normal Spellbook Energy Bolt vs. Ancient Worm: 35 Damage
+Normal Spellbook Energy Bolt vs. Ancient Wyrm: 35 Damage

-Reptile Slayer [Super Slayer] vs. Ancient Worm: 70 Damage
+Reptile Slayer [Super Slayer] vs. Ancient Wyrm: 70 Damage

-Dragon Slayer [Lesser Slayer] vs. Ancient Worm: 110+ Damage
+Dragon Slayer [Lesser Slayer] vs. Ancient Wyrm: 110+ Damage

 [Personal record is 240+ Damage with Flame Strike, Dragon Slayer +9% spell book vs. Cold Drake]